HarryXD2018/3DPainter/README.md

 You can add your signature with spider-man gesture in text mode.
 Signature will be asked at the beginning of execution.

 ![](https://github.com/HarryXD2018/3DPainter/blob/master/demo/Signature.png)

+##### Move

+In move mode, you can create or view any details in the canvas.
+You need reach the move panel in the mode with your index finger.

 #### Frameworks